AskMeAgain/WebMessenger/README.md

 ## Proof-Of-Work

 Every step which needs Proof-Of-Work is opening a loading icon to signal something is happening ([pic](https://puu.sh/zR89r/d50efa9031.png)).
+This process is taking a long time (~10seconds), not because of inefficiency of the code, but just the way Iota works.